-- The age and gender of the youngest or least experienced driver. - The driving and claims history of the driver with the poorest driving record. - The postcode where the car is kept overnight. - The age, make, model and market value of the car (if Policy extended to cover fire and theft)
+- The age and gender of the youngest or least experienced driver. - The driving and insurance history of the youngest or least experienced driver. - Where the car is usually kept overnight. - Details about the car you are insuring. - Whether you have added the fire and theft extension.